 At Upstate, Dr. Faber-Langendoen directs Upstate's Ethics Consultation Service which provides ethics consultation at University Hospital and Crouse Hospital.
 She teaches bioethics in a wide range of venues, both in the university and the community.
 With colleagues, she is developing a program to promote physicians' social responsibility.
-She is Associate Editor of the Center's Bioethics in Brief newsletter and of The Healing Muse, Upstate's journal of literary and visual arts.
+She is Associate Editor of The Healing Muse, Upstate's journal of literary and visual arts.

 Dr. Faber-Langendoen's current research examines professionalism and professional identity formation constructs.
 She is the PI on a grant from the Institute for Medicine As a Profession (IMAP) and Josiah Macy Foundation, developing innovative professionalism education for medicine residents and fellows.
 Her writings appear in New England Journal of Medicine, Academic Medicine, Annals of Internal Medicine, and Journal of Clinical Ethics.
 She serves on the ethics committee of the New York Chapter of the American College of Physicians.

 These links will take you to sites outside of the SUNY Upstate website.
 To return to SUNY Upstate, you will need to use your back button.

 McCrary SV, Swanson JW, Coulehan J, Faber-Langendoen K, Olick RS, Belling C. Physicians' legal defensiveness in end-of-life treatment decisions: comparing attitudes and knowledge in states with different laws.
 J Clin Ethics.
 2006 Spring;17(1):15-26.

 Caldicott CV, Faber-Langendoen K. Deception, discrimination, and fear of reprisal: lessons in ethics from third-year medical students.
 Acad Med.
 2005 Sep;80(9):866-73.